microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/DEPLOYMENTCONFIGGUIDE.md

    ![image-20210217094341476](.attachments/DEPLOYMENTCONFIGGUIDE/image-20210217094341476.png)

-1. When the export is complete **unzip the files from the data.zip** file to the ConfigurationMigrationData directory and **delete the data.zip** file.
+1. When the export is complete **unzip the files from the data.zip** file to the ConfigurationMigrationData directory and **delete the data.zip and SampleData.xml** file.

    ![image-20210309121221510](.attachments/DEPLOYMENTCONFIGGUIDE/image-20210309121221510.png)